tyler274/rummage/docs/networking/gameplay/index.md

 1. **Server Authority**: The server is the single source of truth for game state
 2. **Minimal Network Usage**: Only necessary information is transmitted
-3. **Resilience**: The system can handle network disruptions gracefully
+3. **Resilience**: The system can handle network disruptions gracefully through deterministic rollbacks
 4. **Security**: Hidden information remains protected
 5. **Fairness**: All players have equal opportunity regardless of network conditions
+6. **Determinism**: Game actions produce identical results when replayed with the same RNG state

 ## Integration with Other Systems